honganh1206/computer-study/SystemDesign/Dive_Into_Systems/notes/chapter5/Central Processing Unit - CPU.md

+A CPU is an *example* of a processor, which is *any circuit* that performs computatioin.

 As instruction operands are stored in general-purpose registers, the register file send data to the ALU inputs.
 In turns, the ALU's *result* is sent as input to the register file

 The CPU has **additional circuitry** to move data between the ALU, register file and other components like the main memory